dodona-edu/dodona-edu.github.io/en/faq/annotations/index.md

 ## How do I know if my question has been answered? <Badge type="tip" text="student" />

-When a teacher answers your question, you will receive a notifications in Dodona.
+When a teacher answers your question, you will receive a notification in Dodona.
 This notification will redirect you to the page where you asked the question.

 ![image](./comment_on_code.png)

 ## How can I enable/disable student questions? <Badge type="tip" text="teacher" />

-Use the pencil in the top navigation bar of your course to go to the `edit` page.
+Use the pencil in the top navigation bar of your course to go to the `Edit` page.
 Here you can enable or disable student questions by checking or unchecking the box `Allow students to ask questions`.

 ![img.png](./ask_questions_toggle.png)